Kimaiyoo/customer_support_chatbot/README.md

-# 🤖 Simple Customer Support Chatbot
+# 🤖 Customer Support Chatbot

 A lightweight customer support chatbot using **LangChain** and **Groq**.
 It classifies questions into categories (Billing, Technical Support, General Inquiry), provides predefined responses, and escalates when frustration is detected.